How to Copy Damaged DVD Disc Successfully

 Step 3.
 Check Remove DVD region code, Remove UOPs, Remove CSS encryption, and Check Disney's fake if you attempt to copy a store-bought DVD.
 Specify how many sectors (1, 16, 32, 48, or 64) you want WinX DVD Copy Pro to read and how many sectors to jump when meeting bad sector.

 Step 4.
-Hit 'Run' to begin copying files from damaged DVD.
+Hit 'Run' to copy files from damaged DVD.

 Disclaimer: Digiarty Software does not advocate ripping commercial DVDs for any illegal purpose.
 You're suggested to refer to the DVD copyright laws in your country before doing so.

-You may Repair Damaged DVDs by Using These Methods
+Other Methods You may Use to Repair Damaged DVDs

 After copying files from damaged DVDs, some people might also want to fix corrupted discs for watching or collecting.
 The following methods might help, but are not guaranteed to work and may further damage the disc, so try them on your own risk.